-Whereas current revenue from the aforementioned resource extractions are flowing up to 70% into the pockets of international companies, only 30% reach the Peruvians themselves.
+Whereas current revenue from the aforementioned resource extractions is flowing up to 70% into the pockets of international companies, only 30% reach the Peruvians themselves.
 Castillo desires to turn over this relation by renegotiating international agreements.
-Finally, he also champions the end of US military presence in Peru, instead supporting stronger co-operation between Latin American states.
+Finally, he also champions the end of US military presence in Peru, instead of supporting stronger cooperation between Latin American states.
 Castillo’s main goal currently is to create a new constitution that he wishes to achieve through a popular plebiscite.
-Through Castillo’s proposed policies, neo-liberalism in Peru shall be carried to its grave, since the Peruvian leader understands that Peru the prey of international corporations.
+Through Castillo’s proposed policies, neoliberalism in Peru shall be carried to its grave, since the Peruvian leader understands that Peru is the prey of international corporations.
 It will be nothing short of fascinating to see if Castillo will be successful with his ambitions.

 Join our newsletter to receive the latest news and updates from Europa Terra Nostra, including exclusive analyses and invitations to our events.